 The present moment of mindfulness

 Mindfulness bingo has many activities for you to focus on and give your full attention to.
-The activities are easy activities covering the first stage of mindfulness which is being aware.
-As you do the activities aim to be fully present in the activity by giving it your full attention.
+The activities are easy activities, covering the first stage of mindfulness which is being aware.
+As you do the activities, aim to be fully present in the activity by giving it your full attention.

 For many years, I had heard people say they mediated or sat in silence.
-Curious I decided to try meditation.
+Curious, I decided to try meditation.
 At first, when I practised sitting in silence, my mind would wander.
-I’d think how silly it felt or even am I wasting time.
+I’d think about how silly it felt or even am I wasting time.
 Over time I learnt that I could push a thought away and sit in silence.